ECP-WarpX/impactx/docs/source/usage/parameters.rst

 * ``diag.enable`` (``boolean``, optional, default: ``true``)
   Enable or disable diagnostics generally.
   Disabling this is mostly used for benchmarking.

+  This option is ignored for the openPMD output elements (remove them from the lattice to disable).

 * ``diag.slice_step_diagnostics`` (``boolean``, optional, default: ``false``)
   By default, diagnostics is performed at the beginning and end of the simulation.